ehtesham-shahzad/birdhouse/README.md

 * Adding logs.
 I think this will be a simple task, hence I am doing it before the CRON job task, and the authentication task.
 * I am using NestJS's built in Logger.
 But there has to be a better way.
 * There is a better way: Winston.
 Maybe I will use it next time on a larger application.
+* Also created an API which returns residence history.